 Instead, suggest ways you can adjust their working hours or workload, and point them towards support resources.
 Check in on the employee after a couple of days to see how they're going and offer more changes and support if required.

-If an employee is absent for a long period of time (say, more than two consecutive weeks) be sure to hold a return to work meeting.
+If an employee is absent from work for a long period of time (say, more than two consecutive weeks) be sure to hold a return to work meeting.
 Here you can:

 - Check they’re well enough to return to their role